HowardHinnant/date/README.md

 ## Build & Test

-You will need [CMake](https://cmake.org/) and a recent C++ compiler.
-Here follows a guide of how to build and test using the CMake Makefile generator.
+You can optionally build using [CMake](https://cmake.org/).
+Here is a guide of how to build and test using the CMake Makefile generator.

 ```bash
 mkdir build